yatakabs/EasingVisualizer/PRD.md

 - Success criteria: Immediate response to controls affecting all panels simultaneously

 **Function Customization**
-- Functionality: Add/remove panels with different functions; apply preset easing functions (EaseIn, EaseOut, EaseBoth) with Linear input
+- Functionality: Add/remove panels with different functions; each panel has its own easing type selector (EaseIn, EaseOut, EaseBoth) to control how the function is applied
-- Purpose: Let users create custom comparisons and quickly apply common easing patterns
+- Purpose: Let users create custom comparisons and observe how easing transformations affect each mathematical function independently
-- Trigger: Click add/remove buttons or preset buttons
+- Trigger: Click add/remove buttons or easing toggle buttons on each panel
-- Progression: User clicks add → Dialog appears → Selects function → New panel appears; OR User clicks preset → Appropriate output function panel is added
+- Progression: User clicks add → Dialog appears → Selects function → New panel appears with EaseIn default; OR User clicks easing toggle on existing panel → Output visualization updates to show new easing behavior
-- Success criteria: Panels can be added up to 12, removed individually; presets add Quadratic (EaseIn), Square Root (EaseOut), or Sine (EaseBoth) panels
+- Success criteria: Panels can be added up to 12, removed individually; easing can be changed per panel; each easing type correctly transforms the base mathematical function (EaseIn = direct function, EaseOut = inverted function, EaseBoth = symmetric combination)

 **Output Filtering System**
 - Functionality: Apply configurable filters (e.g., gamma correction) to function outputs before visualization